rualark/Recall/README.md

 - **Keep your associations personal.** Only you should know them.
 Make sure they're private and unique to you.

-- **Ensure answers fit well for every question.** Avoid clues that give away obvious context.
-For example, if the question clearly refers to a man or woman, don't mix genders in the same group, as it makes the associations easier to guess.
+- **Ensure each answer fits well for most of the questions.** Avoid clues that give away obvious context and make it clear that many of the answers will not fit this question.

 - **Avoid recent memories.** Try not to use memories from the last 2-5 years, as they may fade more quickly over time.